 - If possible, take photos of the accident scene & vehicles involved in the car accident.
 Especially during a storm, skid marks and tire tracks can disappear quickly.
 If you can safely take photos of any crash evidence, that could prove helpful in your claim.

 - Seek medical attention as soon as possible.
-You may be in shock right after an accident and not feel like you were injured, but it is important to see a doctor right away.
+You may be in shock right after an accident and not feel like you were injured, but it is essential to see a doctor right away.
 Some injuries may not surface until days after the crash, and you may hurt yourself more by not getting checked out.

 Contact a Rhode Island Winter Car Accident Lawyer Today

-If you or a family member suffer injuries in a winter weather car accident in Rhode Island that was the other driver’s fault, the lawyers at Gemma Law Associates, Inc. can help you seek compensation.
+If you or a family member suffer injuries in a winter weather car accident in Rhode Island that was the other driver’s fault, the lawyers at Gemma Law can help you seek compensation.
 You may be entitled to payment for your medical expenses, lost wages, pain and suffering, and other damages.

 Contact us today.
 Call our toll-free number or complete our online form.
 We provide free consultations to discuss your case.